lazarosgogos/ijepa/README.md

 <!-- [\[arXiv\]](https://arxiv.org/pdf/2301.08243.pdf) -->

 ## Method
 I-JEPA is a method for self-supervised learning.
 At a high level, I-JEPA predicts the representations of part of an image from the representations of other parts of the same image.
-We propose a probabilistic formulation, namely the Probabilistic I-JEPA, which involves matching the conditional probability distributions between the target and the predicted representations.
+We propose a probabilistic formulation, namely the **Probabilistic I-JEPA**, which involves matching the conditional probability distributions between the target and the predicted representations.
 Notably, this approach learns semantic image features:
 1. without relying on pre-specified invariances to hand-crafted data transformations, which tend to be biased for particular downstream tasks,
 2. without having the model fill in pixel-level details, which tend to result in learning less semantically meaningful representations,